Q: Does Norwex Oven Cleaner work?

 I’m still always skeptical the first time I try a new green cleaning product, especially a spray or liquid variety…. they usually do not do what they say they’re going to do.

 I was also not thrilled about the price of the Norwex Oven Cleaner.
 The Norwex claim about this product is that it saves time (hopefully), and money (not so sure about that with this product).
-It’s not a big bottle of cleaner, and my oven looked like it needs 3 bottles to get the job done.
+It’s not a big bottle of cleaner, and my oven looked like it needed 3 bottles to get the job done.
 I was expecting a full day cleanin’ up with a hefty price tag.

 I was wrong.